VladasZ/rlpx/README.md

 ### Manual test:

-You can run geth test node manually with:
+You can manually run `geth `test node with:
 ```bash
 make run-geth
 ```

-Look for enode URL.
-It looks similar to this:
+Look for the enode URL in the output.
+It will look something like this:
 `enode://8db16132ebd913b23538cc87a6d6c0c88ba9178164c0ec9e978b59e11909c7820039d29237c69f7e8c68a4ed786961332f0ab559f6f40f44be6f975181199dac@192.168.10.228:30303`

-Pass it as argument:
+While running `geth`, pass the enode URL as an argument in a separate terminal:

 ```bash
  cargo run -- enode://cc3a313d9894d23fac7decfd268bb052887c415dea339c301c053548ac30243be32d78898c2055f2a2a934638396f6a5906e732da67ab4116a8b13f0c85cc63e@127.0.0.1:30303
 ```

-Successful test output should be the same.
+The output of a successful test should be the same.